nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Creates a `Command` object which is executed by the `LogicManager`
 * Invokes changes to the `Model` (e.g. adding a task) and/or raises events
 * Encapsulates a `CommandResult` object which is passed back to the `Ui`

+The Logic consists of a `Parser` class which parses the user command coming from the `UI` Component.

+The `Parser` class then calls the corresponding parser for the specific ommand, for e.g. `DeleteCommandParser`.

+The command parser, for this case `DeleteCommandParser` will now create an instance of `DeleteCommand`.

+This `Command` object is then executed by the `LogicManager` which can invoke changes in the `Model` class.

+This can be done through various actions such as adding or editing a task.

+Finally, the result of the command execution is encapsulated in a `CommandResult` object and passed back to the `UI`.

+The `Command` pattern is evident in this component, as you can see a request encapsulated as a object allowing you to parametrize clients with different requests.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call<br>
 <img src="images/DeleteTaskSdForLogic.png" width="800"><br>